Stock market today: Wall Street closes lower, giving S&P 500 another losing week

-Major stock indexes turned lower on Wall Street in afternoon trading Friday, on track to wipe out the market's gains for the week.
+Wall Street capped a choppy week of trading with a broad slide for stocks Friday, giving the S&P 500 its second losing week in a row.

-The S&P 500 fell 1.1%.
-The benchmark index is headed for its first loss in three days and its second straight weekly pullback.
-The Dow Jones Industrial Average lost 247 points, or 0.7%, to 34,656 as of 3:30 p.m.
-Eastern.
-The Nasdaq composite fell 1.5%.
+The benchmark index fell 1.2%, its first loss in three days.
+The Dow Jones Industrial Average dropped 0.8% and the Nasdaq composite gave back 1.6%.

-Technology stocks were the biggest drag on the market.
-Microsoft fell 2.2% and chipmaker Nvidia fell 3.2%.

-U.S. automaker stocks were proving to be resilient after members of the United Auto Workers union walked off the job at several plants overnight.
-Ford edged up 0.2% and General Motors rose 1%.
+U.S. automaker stocks proved to be resilient after members of the United Auto Workers union walked off the job at several plants overnight.
+Ford slipped 0.1% and General Motors rose 0.9%.
 Shares in Stellantis gained 1.9% in trading on the Milan Stock Exchange in Italy.

-Investors spent much of the week reviewing mostly healthy updates on the U.S. economy.
-The reports came ahead of next week's Federal Reserve meeting, where the central bank is expected to continue holding interest rates steady.
+The market posted some gains earlier this week following several healthy indicators on the economy.
+Wall Street has been watching economic updates ahead of the Federal Reserve's interest rate policy meeting next week.
+The central bank is expected to hold interest rates steady after spending much of the last two years pushing rates higher in its bid to tame inflation.

+Meanwhile, a closely-watched survey from the University of Michigan showed consumer sentiment slipped a bit in September.
+The latest reading, though, shows that overall sentiment remains strong.
+It also said consumers lowered their expectations for inflation in the year ahead to 3.1%, which is the lowest reading since March 2021.

 “Things were fairly in line from a data perspective,” said Matthew Stucky, senior portfolio manager at Northwestern Mutual Wealth Management.
 “Really, the market is laser-focused on what’s going to impact Federal Reserve activity.”